SAP-samples/btp-setup-automator/docs/vscode.md

 ### Step 3: Start a docker container with the created image

 Now the docker container **test01** is created and started for the image **test01** we've created before.
-To have a look into the log files created by the BTP-setup-automator you mount the local folder of your machine to the folder of the BTP-setup-automator log files.
+To have a look into the log files created by the btp-setup-automator, you mount the local folder of your machine to the folder of the btp-setup-automator log files.

 ```bash
 docker container run --rm  -it -d --name "test01" \